What Are The Factors Of 45

 Start with the Basics

 When finding the factors of a number, always start with the basics.
 Begin by checking if the number is divisible by 1 and itself.
 These are always factors of any number.
-For example, for the number 45, you know that 1 and 45 are factors.
+As an example, for the number 45, you know that 1 and 45 are factors.
 This simple step provides a foundation for finding the remaining factors.

 Use Divisibility Rules